 For most of us, the resolutions made on the first day of January are already beginning to fizzle out.
-But it isn’t too late to adopt some practical, doable steps to take charge of your mental health in 2017.
+But it isn’t too late to adopt some practical, doable steps to take charge of your mental health this year.
 Consider these:

 Make sleep a priority.
 Not only can insufficient shut-eye wreak havoc on both physical and mental health, not getting enough rest can make it more difficult to pursue other self-care strategies such as eating right and getting regular exercise.
 Rather than vowing to simply “get more sleep,” take specific steps that make it easier to get to bed at a decent hour and get solid rest.
 For example, turn off electronics an hour before bed and avoid caffeine in the afternoon and evening.

 Schedule time for things that refresh you.
 Often the things that energize us and reduce stress get pushed aside—and many times, they’re neglected completely.
 Try to do at least one each day, whether it’s reading a good book, visiting with friends, going for a walk or playing an instrument.

 Invest in relationships.
 Relationships are a key element in overall wellness, and nearly any step to pursue better mental health is easier with support from others.
 Be intentional about nurturing connections with friends and family by picking up the phone or meeting for coffee.